OpenHumans/quantified-flu/README.md

 - Every time you want to run locally, do:
     - `make deps`

+    - optionally `make makemigrationslocal` (if you've changed the models) and add new migration files to Git.

-    - optionally `make makemigrationslocal` and `make migratelocal` (especially if setting up locally for the first time, or if you've changed the models)
+    - optionally `make migratelocal` (if setting up locally for the first time, or if you've changed the models)

     - `make local`.
 The app will be available at `127.0.0.1:5000`